 Using Color to Express Cultural Sensitivity in Branding

 One example of a company effectively utilizing color across its global websites is McDonald’s, whose sites are customized to reflect the color preferences of each country.
 The company’s signature red is used throughout its global sites, but McDonald’s adapts its usage of the color accordingly.
 For example, in India, where red is a very auspicious, favorable color, their site uses a very saturated red as a background color in comparison to other sites, where it is reduced to an accent color.

-Compare, for example, the very different color palettes used for Southern India, Japan, Kuwait, among others: McDonalds Around the Globe.
+Compare, for example, the very different color palettes used for India, Italy, and Sweden among others: McDonald’s Around the World.